 Are you missing an email or is someone saying they never received an email that you know was sent?
 Your email logs can help you verify if and where it failed.
 With Google workspace, you have the ability to access the Email Log Search tool also known as ELS.

 With the Email Log Search you can easily search by date, sender address, IP address, recipient address, recipient IP, subject, or subject IP.
-Once you find the email you are looking for it will include details regarding the transmission, such as if it was received by the recipient server or failed in transit.
+Once you find the email you are looking for it will include details regarding the transmission, including any errors that affected the delivery.
 Learn more about Email Log Search from Google.

 The Best Ways to Utilize Professional Emails

-You’re now armed with the 7 best professional email tips to strengthen your online presence and business.
-With Google Workspace, you can easily handle much of the above right from the Google Workspace Admin Panel, you can access it at this URL: https://admin.google.com
+With Google Workspace, you can easily handle much of the above right from the Google Workspace Admin Panel.

 If you are not using Google Workspace yet, you can purchase it directly from your Account Management Panel (AMP).
 Follow our guide on how to purchase Google Workspace in AMP.